webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 ~~~
 {: #ex-push title="Requesting Push Message Delivery with JWT"}

-Note that the header fields shown in {{ex-push}} don't include whitespace, line
+Note that the header fields shown in {{ex-push}} don't include line wrapping.
-wrapping and whitespace is added only to meet formatting constraints.
+Extra whitespace is added to meet formatting constraints.

 This equates to a JWT with the header and body shown in {{ex-jwt}}.
 This JWT
 would be valid until 2016-01-21T01:53:25Z [RFC3339].